tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 # A trashcan programmers guide on how to setup Manjaro (or Arch-based Linux distro) on Mac

 ## 0.0 Introductory statement and important information
 My strategy for finding a way to install Linux and FOSS on a closed Mac is that of sticking my nose where it doesn't belong, where I have unsufficient knowledge.
-The strategy is definitely not pretty, but I guarantee that it is a very efficient way of learning.
+The strategy is not pretty, but I guarantee that it is a very efficient way of learning.
 I am not a developer, nor am I a decent programmer.
 I am an artist who likes to work with code and software and I have some basic knowledge about computers.
 But I am a trashcan programmer at best.
 So, be warned, if you choose to follow this guide, you are not following a perfect guide on how to get the OS you want.
 You are going on a messy journey of debugging software and hardware.
-But there is a way.
+But there is a way to get your freedom back.
 Open source.
+I wish to point out as well that even though this guide was made for a MacBook Pro Retine (mid 2014) a lot of these issues are shared across different Mac computers and often the solutions are the same
 This guide also covers how to create a basic partition on your HDD so that you can always go back to macOS if you desire (I also explain why this is the optimal way to do it).
 I learned the hard way that erasing the entire disk is not the solution that you want.

 ### 0.1 Why Linux instead of OS X?

-I made the decision to switch from Mac and OS X to a Linux operating system out of frustration with the restrictions that usually comes with owning a Mac.
+I know this can get tiring to constantly hear so I will keep this short:
+Apple makes its software specifically for Apple hardware and limits the freedom to choose the operating system and software that you want for the hardware that you own to try to pin you down in a rabbit hole of paying for overpriced hardware and software through a business model where you will eventually break deliberately fragile and shitty designed products to buy more expensive products that are compatible. (end of rant)

+### 0.2 Motivation for this repo
 As I do not have a ton of experience with installing a new OS, partitioning harddrives, configuring and compiling in C and so on, this repo is a way for me to collect the experiences gathered from this Linux journey.
 I made this repo mainly for myself because I wanted to collect and gather my experiences with installing Manjaro on a MacBook instead of going back and forth.
 I will add config files and updates as I gain experience.
 Anyway, if you are as fed up with the restrictions of OS X and Mac in general, you might want to switch to a Linux based operating system.
 If that's the case, then I have good news and bad news for you:
 The good news is that your decision is excellent and Linux is a great choice.
 The bad news is that Mac and OS X is not very linux-friendly.
 I would in fact consider them linux-unfriendly.
 To make matters worse, you chose to install it on a laptop.
 But hey, there is a way and you just might get a better performing computer with better longevity out of this.
 If you care and spend the time to set things up properly.

-### 0.2 Why Manjaro?
+### 0.3 Why Manjaro?

 Manjaro is a beautiful distro of Linux which is Arch-based.
 An arch-based distro has the advantage of access to the Arch User Repository (AUR) which is an amazing community of people making open source software and packages.
 Installing Arch Linux could be an option for you, but Arch Linux is very difficult to install and requires quite a lot of effort.
 Arch Linux is cutting edge and if you want control over every aspect of your OS, it is the way to go.
 Manjaro is a lot easier to install and still reaps the benefits of access to the AUR while being friendly on new users.
 Manjaro is a rolling release system, meaning that every update is sent out immediately.
 Personally, I love rolling release systems but if it is not for you, consider installing a Debian-based distro maybe.
-Ubuntu, Mint, Fedore.
+Ubuntu, Mint, Fedora.
-Where Apple seems to be asking "How much are you willing to spend?", Linux asks: "What is your flavour?
-Which type of OS fits you the best?"

 ### 0.3 A list of common problems/bugs that you might need to deal with

 Here is a short list of common problems that people are having when trying to install Linux on a Mac just so you know (this will depend on which Mac you are installing on).
 Before reading this list you should know that some of these problems are very easy to fix (a single line of code will fix most of these, but some are more persistent).
 All these issues, except for the camera, is adressed here.

-WiFi needs a new broadcom driver to work properly.
+* WiFi needs a new broadcom driver to work properly.
 This issue is easily fixed with a simple install of a package.

-Sound doesn't work from the start.
-Same solution applies here.

-Fans are going at max speed at all times.
+* Fans are going at max speed at all times.
 This issue is slightly more complicated but the solution is quite easy nevertheless.

-Camera is not working out of the box.
+* Camera is not working out of the box.
 Personally I don't care about taking selfies and having a camera on my laptop in general.
 But this issue should be easy to fix by installing the facetime package from the arch user repository.

-CPU runs hot (even when idle).
+* CPU runs hot (even when idle).
 This issue is adressed in the guide and it is the most complicated on the list.
 For some the solution is to disable file indexing as a background service.
 For others it requires a close monitoring of what exaclty is eating your CPU.
-This guide will go through setting up CPU frequency scaling as well.
+This guide will go through setting up CPU frequency scaling and debugging firmware interrupts as well.
 Your solution may vary and may require research.

-##### FINAL WARNING: This is not a perfect guide and if you choose to erase your disk or fry an egg on your burning hot CPU, it's up to you to find new hardware and a way to restore macOS if you want.
+##### FINAL WARNING: This is not a perfect guide and if you choose to erase your disk or fry an egg on your burning hot CPU, it's up to you to find new hardware and a way to restore your OS if you want.
 Choice of OS is your decision.
 As it should be.

 ## 1.0 Installing Manjaro
 The next sections are put together from a variety of sources.
 This guide mainly covers how to configure Manjaro post-installation.
 And so this section is kept brief and short because there are a million different, good guides on how to dual boot OS X and Linux.
 If you want to follow a different guide on installing the OS, skip this section and go to 2.0 and I would recommend this guide for the actual installation: https://www.lifewire.com/dual-boot-linux-and-mac-os-4125733